It’s apple season again. Why not charm your guests by making a French Tarte Tatin this year instead of the traditional Apple Pie?

 UPDATE: Someone pointed out in the comments that the apples aren’t caramelized enough in the photo above.
 I noticed in Julia Child’s version of Tarte Tatin that she puts the tart under the broiler after turning it over (in step 6 above) to caramelize the apples more.

 This article was posted on Tuesday, October 9th, 2007 at 9:31 pm and is filed under Countries & Cultures, Desserts, France, French, Languages, Mama Lisa, Recipes of the World, Tarte Tatin.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 7 Responses to “Apple Season – A Recipe for Tarte Tatin”